Air Force hosts Belmont after Pierre’s 20-point game - WTOP News

 Colorado Springs, Colorado; Friday, 7 p.m.
 EST

-BOTTOM LINE: Belmont takes on Air Force after Jonathan Pierre scored 20 points in Belmont’s 80-79 victory over the Lipscomb Bisons.
+BOTTOM LINE: Belmont visits Air Force after Jonathan Pierre scored 20 points in Belmont’s 80-79 win over the Lipscomb Bisons.

-Air Force went 4-12 at home a season ago while going 9-22 overall.
-The Falcons averaged 66.2 points per game last season, 10.5 from the free-throw line and 26.4 from deep.
+Air Force went 4-12 at home last season while going 9-22 overall.
+The Falcons averaged 14.5 assists per game on 23.5 made field goals last season.

-Belmont finished 6-9 on the road and 20-13 overall last season.
-The Bruins averaged 13.9 points off of turnovers, 7.9 second-chance points and 18.1 bench points last season.
+Belmont finished 20-13 overall a season ago while going 6-9 on the road.
+The Bruins shot 47.6% from the field and 37.1% from 3-point range last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.